FAQs & COMPLAINTS

 We should be able to tell you within a short period of time whether we can treat you or if we need to refer you to someone else.

-If your still not satisfied you can call or write to the Institute of Osteopathy for advice www.iosteopathy.org
+If you remain dissatisfied you can call or write to the Institute of Osteopathy for advice www.iosteopathy.org

 You also have the option to contact the osteopathy regulator www.osteopathy.org.uk